 Because of the dangers of injection drug use, the best way to lower your risk is to stop injecting drugs.
 If you need help to stop using drugs, please talk to your VA provider or visit maketheconnection.net

 If you do inject drugs, follow these reminders:

 - Never reuse or "share" syringes, water, or drug preparation equipment.

-- Use only syringes obtained from a reliable source (such as drugstores or needle exchange programs).
+- Use only syringes obtained from a reliable source (such as pharmacies and needle or syringe services programs).

 - If possible, use sterile water to prepare drugs; otherwise, use clean water from a reliable source (such as fresh tap water).

 - Use a new or disinfected container ("cooker") and a new filter ("cotton") to prepare drugs.

 - Clean the injection site with a new alcohol swab prior to injection.

 - Safely dispose of syringes after one use.